techreturners/introduction-to-test-doubles-java/activities/activity_5.md

 <summary>Click here to see the answer</summary>
 <pre>

-Spies enable you to focus in (spy on) specific methods on a real object.
+Spies enable you to focus (spy on) specific methods on a real object.
 We call this object the ‘spied object’.

 </pre>
 </details>